 New Jersey Medical Marijuana Dispensaries May Now Post Prices

 The New Jersey Department of Health is no allowing the six currently operating Alternative Treatment Centers (ATCs) to publicly list their prices on their websites and social media accounts to make access to medical cannabis easier for patients.
+In an age where almost all of us buy things off the internet, the people can finally buy marijuana online who need it most.

 “Medical marijuana patients should benefit from online, [medical cannabis] price information just as shoppers do when they buy a car, a plane ticket or any other consumer goods,” said Health Commissioner Dr. Shereef Elnahal according to a New Jersey Department of Health press release.